 In October 2021, commuter demand was at 45% of pre Pandemic levels.
-The leisure market has recovered much faster, with leisure demand at 90% of prepandemic levels.
-As Figure 13 shows, the South East's (historically commuter-led, London-focussed) services are recovering at a slower rate than elsewhere.
+The leisure market has recovered much faster, with leisure demand at 90% of pre-pandemic levels.
+As Figure 13 shows, the South East's (historically commuter-led, Londonfocussed) services are recovering at a slower rate than elsewhere

-It should be noted that commuter frequency was already in decline before the pandemic as working from home has progressively increased in popularity (but with limited impact on revenue as commuters continued to purchase season tickets).
-However, the pandemic significantly boosted this trend, with commuting for office-based work lagging sectors with a need for on-site work.
+It should be noted that commuter frequency was already in decline before the pandemic as working from home has progressively increased in popularity (but with limited impact on revenue as commuters continued to purchase season tickets and other travellers providing a higher yield per passenger).
+However, the pandemic significantly boosted this trend, with commuting for office-based work lagging sectors with a need for onsite work.
 Regional operators, with less reliance on office-based commuting, have seen stronger recovery.

-Figure 13: Passenger demand by Operator (% compared to pre-covid)
+Figure 13: Passenger demand by Operator (% compared to pre-covid)13